The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Abstract

 \section{Abstract}

-Nitrogen (N) fertiliser is routinely applied by farmers to increase crop yields.
-At present, farmers often over-apply N fertilizer in some locations or timepoints because they do not have high-resolution crop N status data.
-N-use efficiency can be low, with the remaining N lost to the environment, resulting in high production costs and environmental pollution.
+Nitrogen (N) fertilizer is routinely applied by farmers to increase crop yields.
+At present, farmers often over-apply N fertilizer in some locations or at certain times because they do not have high-resolution crop N status data.
+N-use efficiency can be low, with the remaining N lost to the environment, resulting in higher production costs and environmental pollution.
 Accurate and timely estimation of N status in crops is crucial to improving cropping systems' economic and environmental sustainability.
-The conventional approaches based on tissue analysis in the laboratory for estimating N status in plants are time consuming and destructive.
-Recent advances in remote sensing and machine learning have shown promise in addressing the aforementioned challenges in a non-destructive way.
-We propose a novel deep learning framework: a channel-spatial attention-based vision transformer (CSVT) for estimating crop N status from large images collected from a UAV in a wheat field.
-Unlike the existing works, the proposed CSVT introduces a Channel Attention Block (CAB) and a Spatial Interaction Block (SIB), which allows capturing nonlinear characteristics of spatial-wise and channel-wise features from UAV digital aerial imagery, for accurate N status prediction in wheat crops.
-Moreover, since acquiring labeled data is time consuming and costly, local-to-global self-supervised learning is introduced to pre-train the CSVT with extensive unlabelled data.
-The proposed CSVT has been compared with the state-of-the-art models, tested and validated on both testing and independent datasets.
+Destructive approaches based on plant tissue analysis are time consuming and impractical over large fields.
+Recent advances in remote sensing and deep learning have shown promise in addressing the aforementioned challenges in a non-destructive way.
+In this work, we propose a novel deep learning framework: a self-supervised spectral-spatial attention-based vision transformer (SSVT).
+The proposed SSVT introduces a Spectral Attention Block (SAB) and a Spatial Interaction Block (SIB), which allows for simultaneous learning of both spatial and spectral features from UAV digital aerial imagery, for accurate N status prediction in wheat fields.
+Moreover, the proposed framework introduces local-to-global self-supervised learning to help train the model from unlabelled data.
+The proposed SSVT has been compared with five state-of-the-art models including: ResNet, RegNet, EfficientNet, EfficientNetV2 and the original vision transformer on both testing and independent datasets.
 The proposed approach achieved high accuracy (0.96) with good generalizability and reproducibility for wheat N status estimation.